 Your child’s care team may administer medications like antibiotics, pain-relievers and steroids throughout your child’s treatment.

-Wisconsin’s leading cancer center
+The region’s leading cancer center

 UW Health Kids Cancer Care experts are part of the UW Carbone Cancer Center — a National Cancer Institute-designated Comprehensive Cancer Center.
 This designation means that the doctors taking care of your child are experts in cancer treatment, research and education.